chrishumboldt/renegade-nvim/README.md

 ## Key Maps

 Like I was actually going to write down each keymap.
 Pah.
-When in nvim just push the `<leader>H` key (in the case of Renegade `leader` = `space`) and the editor will show you a list of keymaps with a description.
+When in nvim just push the `<leader>` key (in the case of Renegade `leader` = `space`) and the editor will show you a list of keymaps with a description.